Witiko/doctoral-thesis/main.md

 ## Digital Mathematical Libraries
 \label{sec:digital-mathematical-libraries}

-According to @bouche2008some, the first actual formulation of the concept of a digital mathematical library goes back to the project of the eponymous project of the Cornell University [@thomas2004digital]:
+According to @bouche2008some, the first definition of a digital mathematical library goes back to the eponymous project of the Cornell University [@thomas2004digital] with the following ambitious vision statement:

+> In light of mathematicians' reliance on their discipline's rich published
+> heritage and the key role of mathematics in enabling other scientific
+> disciplines, the Digital Mathematics Library strives to make the entirety of
+> past mathematics scholarship available online, at reasonable cost, in the
+> form of an authoritative and enduring digital collection, developed and
+> curated by a network of institutions.
+>
+> > DML project vision, Cornell library, 2002

+← Although this ambitious vision has not been fully realized by the project, it motivated the creation of many smaller digital mathematical libraries, some examples of which we will discuss in this section.

 ### ArXiv
 ### Mini-DML